Miami International Airport (MIA)

 WHERE TO PARK?

 Marlins Park lies on the old grounds of the Orange Bowl, in the Little Havana district of Miami.
 Local fans can tell you horror stories about trying to find one of 3,000 parking spaces, intended for over 70,000 football fans.
 The Marlins seemed to have listened - somewhat.
 They have doubled the parking spaces for a ballpark seating 37,000 fans.
 With that being said, the only way to guarantee an onsite parking spot is to purchase your parking space ahead of time using the Marlins website.
 We anticipate most, if not all games, to sell out the on-site parking.
-For the 2016 season, on-site parking will range between $15-$50.
+For the 2018 season, on-site parking ranges between $20-$30.

 WHERE TO EAT?

 Marlins staff informed us that the commercial buildings surrounding the ballpark are intended to be used for retail and restaurants.
-However, for the 2016 season, there is only one restaurant within walking distance of Marlins Park that is Ballpark Chaser recommended. la Camaronera is roughly a 15 minute walk from the ballpark and is a nice option to grab a quick bite.
+While we wait for this new development, there are only two restaurants within walking distance of Marlins Park that is Ballpark Chaser recommended. la Camaronera is roughly a 15 minute walk from the ballpark and is a nice option to grab a quick bite.
 Don't expect a full-service restaurant; you order at the counter and eat standing up.
 However, you can expect some incredible seafood ranging from fried lobster sandwiches to shrimp tacos.
 Our favorites include the fried calamari for a starter, shrimp or snapper sandwich for the main course along with a side of yellow rice.
 Who are we kidding?
 It’s all so good, just order your favorite type of fish.

 The menu inside Marlins Park has us really excited!
 The Miami Mex in section 4 and 325 serves mouth-watering steak and key-lime chicken tacos, Mahi Mahi tacos, and ballpark nachos served in a helmet.
 The Metro Grill in section 5 and 323 offers grilled chicken pretzel club, lobster rolls and a beef tenderloin steak sandwich.
 The Burger 305 concession stands are throughout the ballpark and offer specialty visiting team menu items throughout the season.
 Standard menu items at Burger 305 include: Miami Shrimp Burgers, single and double cheeseburgers and even a rare ballpark appearance by the homemade veggie burger.
 For a real taste of Miami, check out the Rincon Habana concession found in section 37, 223 and 314.
 The empanadas and Cuban sandwiches here are a Ballpark Chaser favorite.
 Our last recommendation is famous Brother Jimmy's BBQ pork sandwiches in section 8.